Associate Professor & Undergraduate Chair

 In addition to this more recent work on suicide, I've researched multiple aspects of white identity, particularly the stigmatyping of poor rural whites.
 I'm also a long-time participant observer of the Burning Man Festival, an arts festival in northern Nevada.

-My work has been featured in The Atlantic Monthly, The New York Times Sunday Magazine, Business Week, and The Wall Street Journal, among dozens of other national and international publications, and I have been interviewed on numerous radio shows, including NPR's All Things Considered and Freakonomics Radio.
+My work has been profiled in The Atlantic Monthly, The New York Times Sunday Magazine, Business Week, and The Wall Street Journal, among dozens of other national and international publications, and I have been interviewed on numerous radio shows, including NPR's All Things Considered and Freakonomics Radio.

 My published books and edited anthologies include Not Quite White: White Trash and the Boundaries of Whiteness (Duke); White Trash: Race and Class in America (Routledge); Bad Subjects: Political Education for Everyday Life (NYU Press); and The Making and Unmaking of Whiteness (Duke).

 In Fall 2012, I was a nonfiction fellow at The MacDowell Colony.
 I currently serve as the Book Review Editor at Contexts and as an elected member of the Chair's Council of the Section on Racial and Ethnic Minorities of the American Sociological Association.
+I'm also a member of the ASA's Task Force on Social Media where I chair the subcommittee on Strategic Influence.
+At Temple, I serve as an officer of Phi Beta Kappa, the nation's oldest and most prestigious undergraduate honor society.

 Wray, M. ed.
 2013.Cultural Sociology: An Introductory Reader.
 New York: W.W.
 Norton.
 Table of Contents and Introduction here.